-It is important to follow all the oral and written instructions you were given by Dr. Miller or one of the team members after your procedure(s) to ensure proper healing and to avoid complications.
+It is important to follow all the oral and written instructions you were given by Dr. Stanley or one of the team members after your procedure(s) to ensure proper healing and to avoid complications.
 As a rule of thumb, you should always wait until the anesthesia fully wears off before chewing to avoid soft tissue damage because you are not able to feel all of your mouth.
 The instructions found below are basic guidelines.

 Dental Cleaning, Examination, and Oral Cancer Screening Brush and floss as usual and use any mouth rinse or medication as directed.
 A thorough cleaning and exam can leave your gums and teeth tender or sensitive for a few days.
 This should quickly subside and is an indication of our commitment to your dental health and happiness.

 Fluoride Treatment Varnish should remain on your teeth for approximately 4-6 hours for the maximum effect.
 It is recommended that you only eat soft foods and drink cold liquids during the recommended time.

 Plastic Sealant This seals the grooves of the teeth to protect them from food and bacteria, which can cause decay.
 Sealants must be checked and repaired or replaced periodically.
 You may eat or drink what you like when you leave although chewing may feel “strange” for a few days.